 Deaths are bad, but ‘confirmed cases’ need not be!

 Consider the early stages of the outbreak in Iran.
-Insufficient testing meant relatively small number of confirmed cases, A multiple of deaths may be more accurate way to predict cases
+Insufficient testing meant relatively small number of confirmed cases.
+A multiple of deaths can in that scenario may seem to be more accurate way to predict cases, but this applies only when the system is so overloaded

 The best solution is random tests and statistical approaches.
 I believe this was done in Iceland, with the results indicating 20x the level of quite intensive targeted testing.
 I plan to add more on this.